SindriaInc/xdev/readme.md

 # Xdev

-A complete GUI dev environment docker image with all software you needed.
+A complete GUI dev environment docker image with all the software you need.

 # Information